SPACE Program

 Tap into your innovative potential

-CA State Certificate of Achievement as a Makerspace Coordinator PLUS 18 Quarter Units from Foothill College, a 3 year access to the KCI makerspace, and a 3D Printer to keep
+CA State Certificate of Achievement as a Makerspace Coordinator PLUS 18 Quarter Units from Foothill College, access to the KCI makerspace, & a 3D Printer to keep

 Home » Programs » SPACE Program